Ontario Programs

 Even with both rebates, a first-time buyer purchasing a $700,000 home in Toronto still pays over $12,000 in combined land transfer taxes.
 This is a significant closing cost that must be planned for — see the all programs comparison table to understand how Ontario stacks up against other provinces.
 For a $1,000,000 home, the combined LTT before rebates exceeds $32,000.

-Ontario HST Exemption on New Homes for First-Time Buyers
+Ontario HST Exemption on New Homes

-- The federal 5% GST is eliminated (confirmed — under the federal Bill C-4 exemption, enacted March 12, 2026)
+- The federal 5% GST is eliminated (Bill C-4, Royal Assent March 12, 2026)

-| New Home Price | HST Without Exemption | HST With Full Exemption | Potential Savings |
+| New Home Price | HST Without Exemption | HST With Full Exemption | Savings |

 |---|---|---|---|